navrosh/NavLayout/README.md

 * Extremely responsive design

+* convert your web design to work like apps

 * Easily create your own themes

 * Easily save and restore your layout as per your choice like cookie , local storage or a remote server